Neil Jordan

-Neil Patrick Jordan (born 25 February 1950) is an Irish film director, screenwriter, novelist and short-story writer.
-His first book, Night in Tunisia, won a Somerset Maugham Award and the Guardian Fiction Prize in 1979.
-He won an Academy Award (Best Original Screenplay) for The Crying Game (1992).
-He has also won three Irish Film and Television Awards, as well as the Golden Lion at the Venice International Film Festival for Michael Collins (1996) and the Silver Bear for Best Director at the Berlin International Film Festival for The Butcher Boy (1997).
+Neil Patrick Jordan (born 25 February 1950) is an Irish filmmaker and writer.
+He first achieved recognition for his short story collection, Night in Tunisia, which won the Guardian Fiction Prize in 1979.
+After a stint working at RTÉ, he made his directorial debut with the 1982 film Angel.

-Jordan also created The Borgias (2011 TV series) for Showtime and Riviera (2017 TV series) for Sky Atlantic.
+Jordan's best-known films include the crime thrillers Mona Lisa (1986) and The Crying Game (1992), the horror dramas Interview with the Vampire (1994) and Byzantium (2012), the biopic Michael Collins (1996), the black comedy The Butcher Boy (1997), the Graham Greene adaptation The End of the Affair (1999), the transgender-themed dramedy Breakfast on Pluto (2005), and the psychological thriller Greta (2018).
+Jordan also created the Showtime Network television series The Borgias (2011–2013) and Sky Atlantic's Riviera (2017–2020).

+He is the recipient of numerous accolades for his film work, including an Academy Award, two BAFTA Awards, three IFTA Film & Drama Awards, a Golden Lion and a Silver Bear.
+In 1996, he was honoured with receiving the French Ordre des Arts et des Lettres.

-Early life
+Early life and education

 Jordan was born in Sligo, the son of Angela (née O'Brien), a painter, and Michael Jordan, a professor.
 He was educated at St. Paul's College, Raheny.
 Later, Jordan attended University College Dublin, where he studied Irish history and English literature.
 He graduated in 1972 with a BA in History.
-He became involved in student theatre there, where he met Jim Sheridan, who also was later to become an important Irish film director.
+He became involved in student theatre there, where he met Jim Sheridan, who was also later to become an important Irish film director.
+After graduation, in 1976 Jordan produced his first collection of short stories: Night in Tunisia and other Stories.

 Of his religious background, Jordan said in a 1999 Salon interview: "I was brought up a Catholic and was quite religious at one stage in my life, when I was young.
 But it left me with no scars whatever; it just sort of vanished."
 He said about his current beliefs that "God is the greatest imaginary being of all time.
 Along with Einstein's General Theory of Relativity, the invention of God is probably the greatest creation of human thought."